 - Echo: a digital echo effect.

-We are able to save a preset to each of these reverb emulations.
+We can save a preset to each of these reverb emulations.
 These presets are then accessible via the Mode knob.
 Altering the other control knobs while a preset is loaded will not affect the sound.

 The controls of the Cathedral are basic but powerful, covering all the bases of a fully functional reverb.
 These controls include: